linroger/FinanceCompendium/II. Economics/History and Crises/Note on Long-term Capital Management, L.P. HBP.md

 While institutionally-defined leverage was not a particularly meaningful gauge of risk, external constituencies such as regulatory authorities and certain lenders and counterparties nevertheless monitored leverage as a measure of risk.
 Institutionally, leverage was defined as the ratio of total assets to equity capital, where the "assets" were primarily long positions in securities and reverse repos, and equity capital represented the difference between total assets and liabilities, where liabilities included all secured and unsecured obligations of the Fund including short positions.
 The market values of the contractual agreements appeared on the balance sheet as either assets or liabilities, depending on whether their values had become positive or negative to the Fund.
 (The notional amounts of contractuals and futures, on the other hand, were recorded off balance sheet and did not count in the calculation of leverage.)

 Consider, for example, an institution capitalized with  \$100 of equity, which is invested in cash.
-Suppose further that this institution purchases\$ 500 of 10-year U.S. Treasury bonds, 100% financed through a repo transaction.
+Suppose further that this institution purchases \$500 of 10-year U.S. Treasury bonds, 100% financed through a repo transaction.
 The institution's balance sheet would be as follows:

 <table><tr><td colspan="4">Table 1</td></tr><tr><td>10-year U.S. Treasury bonds</td><td>\$500</td><td>Collateralized financing (repurchase agreement)</td><td>\$500</td></tr><tr><td>Cash</td><td>100</td><td>Equity</td><td>100</td></tr><tr><td>Total assets</td><td>\$600</td><td>Total liabilities</td><td>\$600</td></tr></table>

 This institution is leveraged 6:1.
-If, instead of purchasing the U.S. Treasury bonds financed at a floating rate (the repo rate), the institution enters into a swap to receive fixed and pay floating on a notional \(500 (an economically equivalent position in terms of interest rate exposure), the institution would have only cash and equity on its balance sheet, and its leverage ratio would be 1:1.
+If, instead of purchasing the U.S. Treasury bonds financed at a floating rate (the repo rate), the institution enters into a swap to receive fixed and pay floating on a notional \$500 (an economically equivalent position in terms of interest rate exposure), the institution would have only cash and equity on its balance sheet, and its leverage ratio would be 1:1.
 Finally, if the institution with the balance sheet in Table 1 were to enter into an additional but offsetting position in which it sells short a comparable maturity U.S. Treasury bond (say, a 9.75 year maturity) that it borrows through a reverse repo transaction, its balance sheet would be as in Table 2:

 Table 2